dmitigr/pgfe/doc/pgfe/README.md

 Features
 ========

-  - fast (currently, slower than plain libpq by factor of 1.5, work in progress to make it faster!);
+  - fast (negligible overhead compared to plain libpq);
   - can be used as header-only library;
   - work with database connections (in both blocking and non-blocking IO manner);
   - execute prepared statements (named parameters are supported);